SQL-FineBuild/v3.5/README.md

 Documentation is found on the [SQL FineBuild Wiki](https://github.com/SQL-FineBuild/Common/wiki).
 Issues shoud be logged in the [Issues List](https://github.com/SQL-FineBuild/Common/issues).

+If you are new to SQL FineBuild, please see [SQL FineBuild QuickStart](https://github.com/SQL-FineBuild/Common/wiki/SQL-FineBuild-Quickstart).

 Changes compared to v3.4.0:

 * Various small bug fixes